easybuilders/easybuild-docs/docs/writing-yeb-easyconfig-files.md

 ```

 Alternatively indentation can be used for scope, with each entry on its own line,
-indicated with a dash and a space `- `.
+indicated with a dash and a space `- item`

 Example: